Epidemic Transmission Modeling with Fractional Derivatives and Environmental Pathogens: Introduction

 \section{Introduction}

-The COVID-19 pandemic has had severe consequences on global public health.
-To contain the spread of COVID-19 and prevent future viral outbreaks, a comprehensive understanding of the disease transmission dynamics is essential.
-Several mathematical models have been developed to describe the spread of the virus, including the traditional SIR and SEIR models.
-In this context, various incidence functions exist to model virus mutations during infection when the dynamics of infectious individuals undergo changes.
+A comprehensive understanding of the disease transmission dynamics is essential to control the spread of epidemic diseases and prevent future viral outbreaks.
+Many advanced mathematical models have been developed to describe the spread of the virus.
+In this context, various incidence functions exist to model virus mutations during infection when infectious individuals' dynamics change.
 Examples include the bilinear incidence or law of mass action described in \cite{fays3} and \cite{boyer}, the saturated incidence function in \cite{MR3739726} and \cite{MR2927215}, and the Beddington--DeAngelis function in \cite{nilam} and \cite{MR3855214}.
 Other specific nonlinear incidence functions are also used in \cite{boukma} and \cite{lotfi}, and recent developments in this field suggest utilizing Stieltjes derivatives to model time-varying contact rates and other parameters~\cite{area}.

-Although various mathematical models have been developed to describe the transmission of epidemic diseases, their efficacy is limited due to their assumption of uniform mixing of individuals, thereby failing to account for the complex dynamics of the disease, including the transmission of live viruses through contaminated environments.
-Recent research has attempted to overcome the limitations of traditional models by proposing interventions that account for environmental pathogens \cite{mwalili, singh2023covid, garba2020modeling}.
-However, while these models have shown promise, there have been challenges in fitting real-world data due to the stringent mathematical conditions required for having positive and bounded solutions \cite{mwalili}.
-These conditions can sometimes conflict with biologically feasible regions, leading to difficulties in accurately representing the complex dynamics of the disease.
-To address this issue, our study proposes a modification to the existing model by incorporating a variable population and birth rate, which enables us to better capture the complex and evolving nature of disease spread.

-Fractional calculus has been identified as a promising approach to improving the efficiency of disease transmission models \cite{fays1, fays2, FracSIR2017, NDAIROU2023113361}.
-By incorporating memory and long-range dependence into the models, fractional calculus offers greater flexibility in capturing the complex and heterogeneous nature of disease dynamics, including demographics, social behaviors, and interventions that affect transmission dynamics.

-While previous studies have utilized fractional order derivatives for modeling disease transmission and taking into account environment and social distancing \cite{fays1}, issues with mathematical rigor and accuracy of critical values, such as the basic reproduction number ($R_0$), have been identified.
-In our study, we address these issues by providing accurate computation of $R_0$ and demonstrating the global stability of the disease-free equilibrium point.
-Additionally, we employ incommensurate fractional order derivatives in ordinary differential equations (ODEs) to refine the description of memory effects and improve the model's accuracy in capturing the impact of past infections on future transmissions.